-In addition, mefenamic acid made the EQ-L142C G-V plot voltage independent, overlapping with the G-V obtained for EQ-L142C with a 7s interpulse interval (pink and red respectively, Figure 3-figure supplement 1B).
-The data indicate that EQ-L142C is still responsive to mefenamic acid but does so from a heightened state of activation (Table 2).
+In addition, mefenamic acid made the EQ-L142C G-V plot voltage independent, overlapping with the G-V obtained for EQ-L142C with a 7 s interpulse interval (pink and red respectively, Figure 3-figure supplement 2B).
+The data indicate that EQ-L142C is still responsive to mefenamic acid but does so from a heightened state of activation (Table 3).

 MD simulations of mutant ps-IKs channels exposed to mefenamic acid

-To explore the role played by critical residues, in silico homologous mutations K41C and W323A were introduced into the mefenamic acid-bound ps-IKs channel (Mef-ps-IKs) and the stability of the Mef-mutant complexes was assessed in MD simulations.
-Remarkably, mefenamic acid detached from mutant K41C and W323A channels within 120-140 ns of MD simulations in all three independent runs (Supplemental movies S1-S3) performed for each mutant.
-In contrast, mefenamic acid remained bound during the entire simulation time to WT and Y46C-ps-IKs complexes (Supplemental movie S4).
+To explore the role played by critical residues, in silico homologous mutations K41C, Y46C and W323A were introduced into the mefenamic acid-bound ps-IKs channel (Mef-ps-IKs) and the stability of the Mef-mutant complexes was assessed in MD simulations.
+Remarkably, mefenamic acid detached from mutant K41C and W323A channels within 120 ns in all three independent MD simulations with an AMBER force field (Supplemental movies S2, S3, Table 4).
+In contrast, mefenamic acid remained bound during the entire simulation time to WT and Y46C-ps-IKs complexes (Supplemental movie S1, S4, Table 4).
 The last mutant was tested as we could not determine the functional effect of mefenamic acid on this residue in electrophysiological experiments, but in the simulation, Y46C-ps-IKs behaved like Y46A from electrophysiological data (Figure 3, Figure 3 – figure supplement 1).
 Mefenamic acid unbound from A44C-ps-IKs channel complexes within 80, 100 and 110 ns during three different simulations, changing binding pose several times before doing so.

 Mutational impact on IKs current changes induced by DIDS

 The ps-IKs construct and docking procedures used previously to explore the binding site of mefenamic acid were used as a basis for DIDS docking and subsequent MD simulations.
 We found that DIDS also bound to a location formed between extracellular KCNE1 residues, the external S6 transmembrane helix of one subunit, the S1 transmembrane domain of the neighboring subunit, and the pore turret of the opposite subunit (Figure 6A).
-DIDS is stabilized by its hydrophobic and van der Waals contacts with KCNQ1 and KCNE1 subunits as well as by two hydrogen bonds formed between the drug and ps-KCNE1 residue L42 and KCNQ1 residue Q147 (Figure 6B).
+In docking experiments, DIDS is stabilized by its hydrophobic and van der Waals contacts with KCNQ1 and KCNE1 subunits as well as by two hydrogen bonds formed between the drug and ps-KCNE1 residue L42 and KCNQ1 residue Q147 (Figure 6B).
 These hydrogen bonds however were not stable during MD simulations and instead H-bonding occurs between E43, Y46, and I47 in KCNE1 as well as W323, S298 and Y299 in KCNQ1 Figure 6-figure supplement 1, Table 2).
-The energy decomposition per amino acid using MM/GBSA and MM/PBSA methods based on 300 ns simulations revealed several residues in KCNQ1 and psKCNE1 with significant contributions to DIDS coordination (Figure 6B).
+The energy decomposition per amino acid using MM/GBSA and MM/PBSA methods based on 300 ns simulations revealed several residues in KCNQ1 and psKCNE1 with significant contributions to DIDS coordination (Figure 6C).
 Although residues identified as critical to mefenamic acid binding and action also generally appear to be important for DIDS, especially W323, K41 was noticeably not as critical to DIDS coordination, since the ΔG values for this residue were significantly smaller compared to those of the Mef (see Figure 2-figure supplement 2).

 K41C-EQ G-V plots were obtained from peak tail current amplitudes in the absence and presence (Figure 7B) of 100 µM DIDS.
-Unlike with mefenamic acid, but in agreement with the modeling, K41C did not prevent the action of DIDS.
-Treatment of K41C-EQ with 100 µM DIDS hyperpolarized the V1/2 and changed the shape of the G-V relationship compared to control (Figure 7B, 7D, Table 4).
+Unlike with mefenamic acid, but in agreement with the modeling, K41C only partially prevented the action of DIDS.
+Treatment of K41C-EQ with 100 µM DIDS hyperpolarized the V1/2 and changed the shape of the G-V relationship compared to control (Figure 7B, 7D, Table 5).
 The current waveform of K41C-EQ activated more quickly with less sigmoidicity after treatment with DIDS, and tail current decay was slowed as indicated by the normalized response (Figure 7B, 7C).
-As K41C-EQ remained responsive to DIDS, and L42C responded similarly to K41C-EQ (for K41C-EQ, ΔV1/2 was -24.7 mV, and for L42C-EQ ΔV1/2 was -34 mV), we hypothesized that DIDS binding to IKs channel complexes involved KCNE1 residues closer to the transmembrane region as predicted by the ligand interaction map for DIDS (Figure 6A).
-In agreement with this idea, A44C showed little response to 100 µM DIDS both in term of current waveform and tail current decay.
+As K41C-EQ remained responsive to DIDS, and L42C responded similarly to K41C-EQ (for K41C-EQ, ΔV1/2 was -24.7 mV, and for L42C-EQ ΔV1/2 was -34 mV), we hypothesized that DIDS binding to IKs channel complexes may involve KCNE1 residues closer to the transmembrane region.
+In agreement with this idea, A44C showed little response to 100 µM DIDS both in terms of current waveform and tail current decay.
 The shift in V1/2 was also reduced compared to WT-EQ (A44C-EQ ΔV1/2 = -18.5 mV; WT EQ ΔV1/2 = -46.6mV, Figure 7C, D).
 In Y46A, the effect of DIDS on the current waveform was greatly reduced as was slowing of tail current decay (Figure 7A, 7C).
 We could only estimate an activation V1/2 for Y46A as the G-V curve was right shifted to very positive potentials and non-saturating.
 Nevertheless, hyperpolarization of the V1/2 (Figure 7D, Figure 7-figure supplement 1) in the presence of DIDS was observed, suggesting that unstable and short-lived binding of the drug to the channel complex was sufficient to interfere with channel gating.

 Notably, as with mefenamic acid, the L142C-EQ G-V plot became voltage-independent after treatment with 100 µM DIDS (data not shown) and so it proved hyper-responsive to both of the IKs activators, DIDS and mefenamic acid.